Can You Eat Raw Olives? Explained

 The easiest way is to put them into salt water.

-The historical theory is that many years ago, some olives fell from a tree to the ground near the sea where the salt sea water broke on them.
+The historical theory is that many years ago, some olives fell from a tree to the ground near the sea, where the salt sea water broke on them.
 A couple of months later, someone found these olives and tasted them.
 They were delicious!
-From that moment world discovered salt-cured olives.
+From that moment, the world discovered salt-cured olives.

 Best Ways To Consume Olives

-On the other side, if you are preparing a meal with brined olives or just putting them into a salad, it is important to know the differences in tasting between green and black olives.
+On the other hand, if you are preparing a meal with brined olives or just putting them into a salad, it is important to know the differences in taste between green and black olives.
 Black olives have a mellow and juicier taste with a floral note.

 These are the best ways to consume black olives: